alexandrosm/JsPoker/README.md

 1. Clone this repo and run 'npm install'
 1. Modify the existing [challenger bot](players/challengerBot.js)
 1. Tune it to double your money over the course of 25,000 hands (50 Tournaments of 500 hands each)
-1. Test it with `npm test` until your confident it has a good chance of winning.
+1. Test it with `npm test` until you're confident it has a good chance of winning.
 1. Submit a pull request.
 If the Travis tests pass, you win the bounty.
 1. First pull request that passes wins the current round.
 1. Winning bot is added to the table.
 Contest repeats.